-It is everything pumpkin time!
-This pumpkin hummus is savory and creamy with hints of cinnamon, cumin and garlic in a tahini chickpea pumpkin puree base.
+It is everything pumpkin recipes!
+This pumpkin hummus is savory and creamy with delicious fall spices in a chickpea and pumpkin puree base.

 - Serve pumpkin hummus as an appetizer: This pumpkin hummus is perfect as an appetizer served with roasted vegetables, persimmons, apple slices and crackers.